SOTETO/heureka/readme.md

 - `nginx/default.conf` (see [Nginx configuration](#nginx-configuration))
 - `drops/application.conf` (see [Play2 configuration](#play2-configuration))
 - `dispenser/application.conf` (see [Play2 configuration](#play2-configuration))

+These values can be changed by hand or you are using the `server_name` directive of the configuration file (e.g. in the `default.conf`).
+Afterwards, you have to restart your server.

 ## Logging
 Currently, the Heureka-CLI just uses the [logging implemented by Docker](https://docs.docker.com/config/containers/logging/).
 Thus, leave the Heureka-CLI and enter